 We have three levels of involvement.
 Connectors are individuals or organizations that are willing to tell others about the initiative through word of mouth, social media, and handing out information cards.
 Supporters are those who both spread the word and are willing to place our logo on their website with a “We support” tagline and a link to the initiative’s website.
 Finally, organizations and programs that are Partners participate in the aforementioned items and are also listed on our website as recommended contexts in which people taking up the One Year Writing in the Margins challenge can inquire about doing their one-year service.

-Additionally, we encourage partnering organizations without existing volunteer/internship opportunities to consider establishing a one-year program for teaching-writers.
+Additionally, we encourage partnering organizations without existing volunteer/internship opportunities to consider establishing a one-year program for teachers and writers.
 The program can be uniquely created and customized to fit the needs of each organization, and can be operated under the “One Year Writing in the Margins” title.
 Please contact us for more details.

 Q. ARE YOU SOLICITING DONATIONS?

 A. We're not soliciting them, as it were.
 We do, however, welcome your help in this way.
-All donations go toward covering the costs of promoting the initiative (web, social media, speaking engagements, hard copy info. cards), as well as our scholarship fund to help teaching-writers take up the One Year Writing in the Margins challenge.
+All donations go toward covering the costs of promoting the initiative (web, social media, speaking engagements, hard copy info. cards), as well as our scholarship fund to help teachers and writers take up the One Year Writing in the Margins challenge.

 Q. I'm with you in one way or another, what are the next steps?